to-do-guru/to-do-guru-api/README.md

 ## updateHousehold Mutation

-* Allows a household's information to be updated
+* Updates the information about a household

 **Request**
 ```